 Be sure you understand all pre-operative instructions.
 If you have questions or concerns, please discuss them with your surgeon or call the HSS Patient Education team at 212.606.1263.

-1. Before your surgery, the surgeonís office staff will make an appointment for you with an internist at HSS who will:
+1. Before your total knee replacement surgery, the surgeonís office staff will make an appointment for you with an internist at HSS who will:

 2. Unless you are told otherwise, continue to take medicines already prescribed by your own physician.